mspnp/aks-secure-baseline/06-aks-cluster.md

         Once the authentication happens successfully, some new items will be added to your `kubeconfig` file such as an `access-token` with an expiration period.
 For more information on how this process works in Kubernetes please refer to [the related documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).

-## Container registry note

-:warning: To aid in ease of deployment of this cluster and your experimentation with workloads, Azure Policy and Azure Firewall are currently configured to allow your cluster to pull images from _public container registries_ such as Docker Hub.
-For a production system, you'll want to update Azure Policy parameter named `allowedContainerImagesRegex` in your `cluster-stamp.json` file to only list those container registries that you are willing to take a dependency on and what namespaces those policies apply to, and make Azure Firewall allowances for the same.
-This will protect your cluster from unapproved registries being used, which may prevent issues while trying to pull images from a registry which doesn't provide SLA guarantees for your deployment.

-This deployment creates an SLA-backed Azure Container Registry for your cluster's needs.
-Your organization may have a central container registry for you to use, or your registry may be tied specifically to your application's infrastructure (as demonstrated in this implementation). **Only use container registries that satisfy the security and availability needs of your application.**

 ### Next step

 :arrow_forward: [Prepare for the workload by installing its prerequisites](./07-workload-prerequisites.md)